mdbridge/click-by-voice/README.md

 # Click by Voice

-This Chrome browser extension is being developed to provide support for activating links and other HTML elements using voice commands.
+This Chrome browser extension provides support for activating links and other HTML elements using voice commands.

 ## Using Click by Voice manually